Rivet Nut Types

 Nutsert xtralok®

-The Xtralok® nutserts has numerous features that distinguish it from other round nutserts including a knurl texture body that locks into the host material, thick walls that prevent thread distortion, a low-profile wide flange for a near flush installation and have up to 50% more material grip range than most competitor products.
+The Xtralok® nutserts has numerous features that distinguish it from other round nutserts including a knurl texture body that locks into the host material, thick walls that prevent thread distortion, a low-profile wide flange for a near flush installation and they have up to 50% more material grip range than most competitor products.

 Half-Hex Nutserts.